maropu/spark-sql-flow-plugin/README.md

 that is the number of references by queries, so you can select frequently-referenced `transformInto` paths by a query below:

 ```
-// Selects the relationships whose `refCnt` is more than 1
+// Selects the relationships whose reference count is more than 1
 MATCH p=(s)-[:transformInto*1..]->(e)
-WHERE (s:LeafPlan OR s:Table OR s:View) AND ALL(r IN relationships(p) WHERE r.refCnt >= 2)
+WHERE (s:LeafPlan OR s:Table OR s:View) AND ALL(r IN relationships(p) WHERE size(r.dstNodeIds) >= 2)
 MATCH (e)-[:transformInto]->(q:Query)
 RETURN p, q
 ```

-Other useful CYPHER queries can be found in [resources/README.md](resources/README.md).
+Other useful CYPHER queries can be found in [resources/README.md](resources/README.md#list-of-other-useful-cypher-queries).

 ### Writes Your Custom Graph Formatter